erickschulz/NPDECODES/developers/README.md

 # TO DO LIST

 - ZienkiewiczZhuEstimator: Codes for Subproblem e) are missing.
 - RadauThreeTimestepping: Some unit tests are missing.
+(Amélie)